GoosefleetEO/allianceauth/docs/installation/gunicorn.md

 e.g. `command=/path/to/venv/bin/gunicorn myauth.wsgi`

+The example config is using the myauth venv from the main installation guide: `command=/home/allianceserver/venv/auth/bin/gunicorn myauth.wsgi`

 ### Starting via Supervisor

-Once you have your configuration all sorted, you will need to reload your supervisor config `service supervisor reload` and then you can start the Gunicorn server via `supervisorctl start aauth-gunicorn` (or whatever you renamed it to).
-You should see something like the following `aauth-gunicorn: started`.
+Once you have your configuration all sorted, you will need to reload your supervisor config `service supervisor reload` and then you can start the Gunicorn server via `supervisorctl start myauth:gunicorn` (or whatever you renamed it to).
+You should see something like the following `myauth-gunicorn: started`.
 If you get some other message, you'll need to consult the Supervisor log files, usually found in `/var/log/supervisor/`.

 ## Configuring your webserver